StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 ## Advanced Agent configuration

-StackState Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
+Rancher Observability Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
 The required settings are described in detail on the page [advanced Agent configuration](advanced-agent-configuration.md).

 ## External integration configuration

-To integrate with other external services, a separate instance of the [StackState Agent](about-stackstate-agent.md) should be deployed on a standalone VM.
-Other than [kubernetes_state check](/stackpacks/integrations/kubernetes.md) and [AWS check](/stackpacks/integrations/aws/aws.md#configure-the-aws-check), it isn't currently possible to configure a StackState Agent deployed on a Kubernetes or OpenShift cluster with checks that integrate with other services.
+To integrate with other external services, a separate instance of the [Rancher Observability Agent](about-stackstate-agent.md) should be deployed on a standalone VM.
+Other than [kubernetes_state check](/stackpacks/integrations/kubernetes.md) and [AWS check](/stackpacks/integrations/aws/aws.md#configure-the-aws-check), it isn't currently possible to configure a Rancher Observability Agent deployed on a Kubernetes or OpenShift cluster with checks that integrate with other services.

 # Commands

 ## Agent and Cluster Agent pod status

-To check the status of the Kubernetes or OpenShift integration, check that the StackState Cluster Agent \(`cluster-agent`\) pod, StackState Checks Agent pod \(`checks-agent`\) and all of the StackState Agent \(`node-agent`\) pods have status `READY`.
+To check the status of the Kubernetes or OpenShift integration, check that the Rancher Observability Cluster Agent \(`cluster-agent`\) pod, Rancher Observability Checks Agent pod \(`checks-agent`\) and all of the Rancher Observability Agent \(`node-agent`\) pods have status `READY`.

 ```text
 ❯ kubectl get deployment,daemonset --namespace stackstate